Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 4.9% of residents work from home, which may reflect COVID-19 conditions.
-On average, service frequency across all routes is 182 trips per day, equating to approximately 127 weekly trips per individual stop.
+According to the 2021 Census, only 4.9% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 182 trips per day, equating to approximately 127 weekly trips per individual stop.

 Frequently Asked Questions - Transport